MileHacker Logo

 Park Internal Transport

 The main and necessary mode of transport within Jiuzhaigou National Preserve is an eco-friendly sightseeing bus system.
-Private vehicles are strictly prohibited inside the a recreational area to minimize environmental impact and traffic flow.
+Private vehicles are strictly prohibited inside the a recreational area to minimize environmental impact plus vehicle flow flow.
 Buses follow designated routes along the park's three main valleys: Shuzheng Valley, Rize Valley, and Zechawa Valley, which form a 'Y' shape with Nuorilang Waterfall as the central hub.

-Buses stop at popular tourist spots and designated boarding/alighting points, allowing visitors to explore and then re-board.
+Buses make a stop at popular tourist places and designated boarding/alighting points, allowing visitors to explore and then re-board.
 The charge for the sightseeing bus (typically 90 CNY) is generally included in the entrance to the park fee during peak season.
 Buses operate during park opening hours, having frequent departures.
-Even with large crowds, the system moves visitors efficiently between points.
+Even with big crowds, the setup moves visitors efficiently between points.

 Efficiency & Accessibility

-• Park buses are generally accessible, but specific accommodations for mobility challenges (like ramps or lifts) may be limited on standard buses.
+• Park buses are generally accessible, but specific types of accommodation for mobility challenges (like ramps or lifts) may be limited on standard buses.

 • Enter the park early to avoid initial crowds.

-• Take a bus directly to the furthest points in Rize Valley or Zechawa Valley first.
+• Take a bus directly to the furthest locations in Rize A dale or Zechawa Valley first.
 Then, walk downhill between attractions, re-boarding the bus as needed.

 • Pay attention to bus signs, which indicate their destination valley, for efficient navigation.